 Best snorkeling beaches in Barbados

-I bought a snorkel and goggles in a local supermarket and snorkeled at three different beaches.
+I bought a snorkel and goggles in a local supermarket and snorkeled at three different locations, all with easy accessible snorkeling spots.

 You can snorkel on your own or book a snorkeling tour.
 You will be safer going on a tour, there you won’t have to swim as much and the guide will show you marine life.